jsears4585/jekyll-now/_posts/2017-5-29-Duck-Typing.md

 ducks_can_swim donald
 ```

 And witness the results.
 Even though "Duck" and "Imposter" are different classes, we are able to successfully pass them as arguments to the "ducks_go_quack" and "ducks_can_swim" methods because both the "Duck" and "Imposter" classes have "speak" and "swim" methods.

+It's worth mentioning that statically-typed languages like Java, C, or C++ generally do not allow for or encourage duck typing.

 ```
 Duck says: Quack!